-The Board shall be responsible for nominating members for election to the Board and for filling vacancies on the Board that may occur between annual meetings of stockholders, in each case in accordance with the Company's (i) Amended and Restated Certificate of Incorporation, (ii) Amended and Restated By-Laws, and (iii) stockholders agreement, dated November 18, 2005, with certain stockholders, in each case to the extent applicable and as it may be amended from time to time.
+The Nominating and Corporate Governance Committee shall review and recommend to the Board director nominees for election by the stockholders or appointment by the Board, as the case may be.
+The Board shall be responsible for nominating members for election to the Board and for filling vacancies on the Board that may occur between annual meetings of stockholders, in each case in accordance with the Company's (i) Amended and Restated Certificate of Incorporation and (ii) Amended and Restated By-Laws.